chharvey/counterpoint/docs/spec/notation.md

 ### Parse Errors (12xx)
-A parse error is raised when the Solid source text fails to parse correctly per the [syntactic grammar](#the-syntactic-grammar) rules.
+A parse error is raised when the Counterpoint source text fails to parse correctly per the [syntactic grammar](#the-syntactic-grammar) rules.

 1200.
 A general parse error not covered by one of the following cases.